 Making matters worse, Karen’s freelance work made her income inconsistent.

 Telling Scott the full extent of her financial problems marked the beginning of her turnaround.
 “He was incredibly supportive.
 He said, ‘I’m not the guy who can rescue you, but I can walk through this with you.’”

 Karen developed a budget, cut up her credit cards, accepted a full-time job with one of her clients, and started putting as much money as possible toward her debts.

 Once Karen and Scott got married, they began tackling the debt together.
 Karen remembers, “I kept referring to it as ‘my debt,’ but Scott would correct me and say, ‘It’s our debt.’”

-One other notable part of their story is that they gave away 10 percent of their income throughout their journey of getting out of debt.
+One other notable part of their story is that they gave away 10% of their income throughout their journey of getting out of debt.
 Their experience provides powerful lessons for anyone wondering how they can give generously while paying down debt.

-They longed to buy a house, but they couldn’t afford to do so while giving generously and paying off their debt.
+They longed to buy a house, but they couldn’t afford to do so while tithing and paying off their debt.
 So they rented for nine long years, all the while watching friends buy with no money down and thinking they were missing out.